linto-ai/documentation-website/docs/skills/devguide/install_my_skills.md

       - path-to/skills-folder/:/root/.node-red/node_modules/
 ```

-Then run the docker with `docker-compose up`
+Then restart the docker with `docker-compose up`

 ## NPM Registry
-You can also publish a skill in a registry to be able to install it like a node module
+You can also publish a skill in a registry like a node module

 ```sh
 # Publish skill